 - Digital Payments (PayPal or by credit card)

 - Payment by check Mail to: Silver Shorthairs, 397 Martin Field Lane, Walla Walla, WA 99362

 - We reserve the right withhold a kitten for any reason at any time.
 All deposits are taken with that understanding.

 - Veterinary expenses: Under no circumstances will we ever be responsible or pay for any veterinary expenses that you incur for a kitten that you receive from us.

-Heath care: Shots and worming will be up to date, will have veterinarian health certificate & feeding information envelope taped to the top of the crate when shipping a kitten.
+Heath care: Shots and worming will be up to date, will have veterinarian health certificate & feeding information envelope taped to the crate when shipping a kitten.
 You will need to complete the vaccination series with your own veterinarian.

 We recommend that you have your kitten spayed or neutered around the age of 6 months.
 Both males and females may start to mark (spray) their territory as early as that.
 (Yes, female cats can spray as well).
 Some people think that their kitten is not using the litter box, or has quit using the litter box when they find a wet spot somewhere else, when indeed the kitten is using the litter box, but it may also be spraying, or marking it’s territory in another corner of the house.
 Unless you intend to raise kittens, there is absolutely no reason not to spay or neuter your cats, especially if you don’t want them to spray/mark their territory in your home.